litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 5. State updates with new position after move
 6. Only one block can be dragged at a time

-### Story 1.9: Dead Zones and Boundary Enforcement
+### Story 1.9: Fixed-Width Canvas with Container and Auto-Expansion

 As a user,
-I want clear visual boundaries for valid drop areas,
+I want a fixed-width canvas that is clearly distinguished from its container and expands automatically as I add content,
-so that I know where blocks can be placed.
+so that I have a predictable workspace with unlimited vertical space.

 **Acceptance Criteria:**

-1. Semi-transparent red overlays show dead zones outside canvas width
-2. Dead zones visible on left, right, and bottom of canvas
-3. Blocks cannot be dropped in dead zones
-4. Blocks cannot be moved outside canvas boundaries
-5. Visual feedback when dragging over invalid areas
-6. Dead zones don't interfere with sidebar interaction

-### Story 1.10: Canvas Container with Auto-Expansion

-As a user,
-I want a canvas that automatically expands as I add content,
-so that I always have space to work.

-**Acceptance Criteria:**

-1. Canvas maintains 80% viewport width
+1. Canvas container takes 80% viewport width with distinct background color
+2. Canvas itself is exactly 1200px wide and horizontally centered within container
+3. Canvas has minimum height of 1200px
-2. Canvas height dynamically calculated based on lowest block position plus 1200px buffer
+4. Canvas height dynamically calculated based on lowest block position plus 1200px buffer
-3. Minimum height equals viewport height
+5. Canvas visually distinguished from container (different background color, subtle border/shadow)
-4. Canvas centered with gray background container
+6. Canvas background is white, container background is light gray
-5. Scrollable vertically when content exceeds viewport
+7. Blocks can only be dropped within the 1200px canvas boundaries (dead zones are container areas outside canvas)
-6. Canvas re-calculates height when blocks are added/moved/removed
+8. Canvas re-calculates height when blocks are added/moved/removed
+9. Scrollable vertically when canvas content exceeds viewport height